GOP unveils massive tax cut plan

 WASHINGTON — House Republicans unveiled their long-awaited tax cut legislation on Thursday, kicking off a fight that many in the GOP believe they must win to preserve their congressional majorities in the midterm elections next year.

-House Speaker Paul Ryan, R-Wis., and GOP tax writers put forward a bill that would trim the number of tax brackets, while raising the standard deduction from $6,350 to $12,000 for individuals and from $12,700 to $24,000 for married couples, according to a GOP summary of the plan.
+House Speaker Paul Ryan, R-Wis., and GOP tax writers put forward a bill that would trim the number of tax brackets, while raising the standard deduction from $6,350 to $12,000 for individuals and from $12,700 to $24,000 for married couples.

-The plan, which is subject to change, would cut the corporate tax rate to 20 percent from 35 percent, while eliminating the estate tax after six years.
+The Tax Cuts and Jobs Act, which is subject to change, would cut the corporate tax rate to 20 percent from 35 percent, while eliminating the estate tax after six years.

 The bill also repeals the deduction for state and local income taxes while limiting the deduction for property taxes to $10,000, preserves pre-tax 401(k)s and IRAs, and expands the child tax credit from $1,000 to $1,600.

-It allows homeowners to keep their mortgage interest deduction, but the caps the deduction for new mortgages of $500,000 or more.
+It allows homeowners to keep their mortgage interest deduction, but caps the deduction for new mortgages at $500,000.

 READ: The full GOP tax bill here

-Rep. Kevin Brady, R-Tex., the committee’s chairman and the GOP’s point man on taxes, said the legislation has the full support of President Donald Trump, whom GOP lawmakers will visit at the White House for a celebratory photo op later in the day.
+Rep. Kevin Brady, R-Tex., the committee's chairman and the GOP point man on taxes, said the legislation has the support of President Donald Trump, whom GOP lawmakers will visit at the White House for a celebratory photo op later in the day.

-The Texas lawmaker added that passing a tax bill would be a way for Republicans to flout the Washington naysayers and prove to the American people that the GOP can deliver on its promises.
+Brady added that passing a tax bill would be a way for Republicans to quiet the Washington naysayers and show the American people that the GOP can deliver on its promises.

 "None of them thought we would get this far on tax reform," he said of critics.
 "Now you are going to prove them wrong."

-"We're going to get this done because we told the American people we were," he said.
+"We're going to get this done because we told the American people this is what we were going to do to if we get in the majority," he said on a day that happened to mark the seventh anniversary of the GOP takeover of the House.

+In a statement, Trump said the bill would boost economic growth and he urged to Republicans to buckle up for a fight.

+"We are just getting started," the president said.
+"The special interests will distort the facts, the lobbyists will try to save their special deals, and some in the media will unfairly report on our efforts."

-Sticking points, however, emerged immediately in a bill whose release had been delayed as negotiators tried to hammer out details late into the night Wednesday.
-The proposed changes to the mortgage interest deduction, for instance, sent homebuilder stocks tumbling.
+Sticking points, however, emerged immediately in a bill whose release had been delayed by a day as negotiators hammered out details late into the night Wednesday.
+The proposed changes to the mortgage interest deduction, for instance, sent home builder stocks tumbling.

-And it remains to be seen if the treatment of state and local taxes will appease Republican lawmakers from high-tax states like California, New York and New Jersey, several of whom held out support on a procedural vote last week.
+And it remains to be seen if the treatment of state and local taxes will appease enough Republican lawmakers from high-tax states like California, New York and New Jersey.
+Several sent a signal by withholding their support on a procedural vote last week.

+Rep. Lee Zeldin of New York, one of the most outspoken defenders of the state and local tax deduction, said he was not satisfied.
+“I am a No to this bill in its current form," he said in a statement.
+"Adding back in the property tax deduction up to $10,000 is progress, but not enough progress."

 Objections inside the party also led to a last-minute change on the corporate tax rate cut, making it permanent instead of temporary.

+Still, the Federation of Independent Business, a powerful group that typically sides with Republicans, came out quickly against the bill for "leav[ing] too many small businesses behind."
+But the group said it would work with lawmakers to try to resolve the hangup.

+The Ways and Means Committee plans to revise the bill next week as the GOP moves toward passage in the House later this month.
+The Senate is working on its own bill, which would have to be reconciled with the House version before a final piece of legislation gets sent to Trump's desk.

-Reforming the tax code, where an interest group lurks behind every loophole, is always a challenge, explaining why it's been over 30 years since the last overhaul.
+Reforming the tax code, where an interest group lurks behind every loophole, is always a challenge, explaining why it's been over 30 years since the last major changes.

-Republicans may be starting off on the their back foot, with a new NBC News/Wall Street Journal poll showing the plan already unpopular and limited time left on the calendar before their self-imposed end-of-the-year deadline.
+Republicans are starting off on the their back foot, with a new NBC News/Wall Street Journal poll showing the plan is unpopular and there's also limited time left on the calendar before their self-imposed end-of-the-year deadline to get the bill passed.

 Tens of millions of millions of dollars are likely to be spent by both sides in the tax fight, not to mention the swarm of lobbyists from industry groups expected to descend on Capitol Hill.

-The conservative American Action Network has already said it will spend $50 million promoting the plan, while liberal groups like Priorities USA and the Not One Penny Coalition have pledged to spend real money on their own campaigns fighting it.
+The conservative American Action Network said it will spend $50 million promoting the plan, while liberal groups, including Priorities USA and the Not One Penny Coalition, have vowed to fund major campaigns against it.

 The outlines of the plan were met with quick reaction from both sides of the ideological divide.